-The Breakout Principle: Train Hard, Let Go, Break Through “As a scientist, I guard against wild promises.
-But my research and study have convinced me that the Breakout Principle does indeed transcend other self-transformation claims, to the point that it constitutes a kind of ‘ultimate self-help principle’ that can carry…
+How to Use the Breakout Principle in Triathlon — Effort and Recovery in Balance “As a scientist, I guard against wild promises.
+But my research and study have convinced me that the Breakout Principle does indeed transcend other self-transformation claims, to the point that it constitutes a kind of ‘ultimate…

 https://www.t3-triathlon.com/wp-content/uploads/2024/09/IMG_9711.mov Over the last 12 months, I’ve had the privilege of coaching Brandon Schow, a triathlete from San Francisco, whose transformation from a mid-pack age-group competitor to a serious contender for overall wins in 70.3 Ironman events has been nothing short of inspiring.
 His journey showcases the importance of caring,…